cu/silicon/README.md

 # What's all this, then?!

-Bityard Notes: A somewhat lightweight, low-friction personal knowledge base.
+Silicon Notes: A somewhat lightweight, low-friction personal knowledge base.

 Features: